 Cellars

 Repair category -

-Notes N/A
+Notes N/A.

-Repair category 2 Notes The electrical installation appears dated as the switchgear is of an older style.
-Further advice will be available from a NICEIC/SELECT registered electrician.
-It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
-Further advice will be available from a qualified NICEIC/SELECT registered Contractor.
+Electricity Repair category 2 Notes The electrical installation appears dated as the electrical switchgear is of an older style.
+Further advice will be available from an NICEIC/SELECT registered electrician.
+It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety

+Electricity

+Repair category 2

+Notes Regulations.
+Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.